 "Ayudando a niños y adultos enfrentarse a eventos trágicos como el ataque en Newtown"

 Editor's note: Dr. Schonfeld wrote this for the Commission immediately after the shootings.
 His experience includes helping the residents of Aurora, Colorado in the aftermath of the July 2012 mass shooting inside a movie theater there.
 He is also pediatrician-in-chief at St. Christopher's Hospital for Children in Philadelphia.

 As the nation watches the reports about the recent Connecticut school shooting, many people may find themselves feeling anxious, worried, saddened or otherwise concerned.
 While adults may know how to express these feelings,often they do not know how to talk with children about the way the children are feeling.

 Talk about the event with your child.
 Silence isn’t comforting in crisis situations and suggests that what has occurred is too horrible to even speak of.
-After a major crisis, even very young children have likely already heard what has happened – but they may not understand what it means.
 Continued

 Visit the home pages of the organizations cited above for still more information.